timmaurice/github-release-stats/README.md

 1. Scroll to the bottom of the page and expand the "API Authentication" section.
 2. Paste your token into the input field and click "Save".
-3. The token is stored securely in your browser's `sessionStorage` and is only sent to the GitHub API.
-It will be cleared when you close the browser tab.
+3. The token is stored securely in your browser's `localStorage` and is only sent to the GitHub API.
+It will persist in your browser until you clear it.

 ## 💻 Running Locally